Event Planning and Use of Campus

 Loss or damage to personal property (clothing, books, cell phones, electronics, etc.) is not insured by Crown College and must be insured by the student (or his/her parents), staff or faculty.
 This applies to personal property on-campus, in residence halls, in Crown College vehicles (on athletic or academic trips, etc.), and in personal vehicles being used for Crown business.

-Copies of the waiver may be obtained by contacting the Head of the Department you are traveling with or from the Operations Office, N210.
-Please return the completed waiver to the Department Head.
+Copies of the waiver may be obtained by contacting the Head of the Department you are travelling with or from the Operations Office.
+Please return the completed waiver to the Department Head who will in turn return all completed waivers to the Operations Office.